 Detection of hidden explosives is an inspection process that is non-destructive in nature.
 It is usually done to determine whether the container contains any explosive material.
 These are commonly deployed in airports, ports, and border control.

-Various sampling processes are developed for detection of hidden explosives in public areas as they pose a threat to the population’s life.
-Explosive detection methods are related to different fields such as Physics, chemistry, biology, etc., and the detection methods include measuring explosive vapor pressure, nitrogen elements in explosives, and explosive coloration, etc.
+Various sampling processes are developed for the detection of hidden explosives in public areas as they pose a threat to the population’s life.
+Explosive detection methods are related to different fields such as Physics, chemistry, biology, etc., and the detection methods include measuring explosive vapor pressure, nitrogen elements in explosives, explosive coloration, etc.

 This article further talks about the various technical methods such as bio-detection, explosive vapor detection, detection using multi-energy X-rays, direct detection of black powder, and many such methods employed to detect hidden explosives.